One of the greatest venture building success stories is GCash, one of the most popular mobile wallets in the Philippines.

 The fintech platform is, by far, the greatest venture building success of Globe.
 It allowed Globe, a major telecommunications player, to enter the fintech market – a market that complemented and benefitted from its main business immensely.

-It created a new stream of revenue for Globe, alongside a large library of innovative financial products and services.
+It created a new stream of revenue for Globe, alongside a large library of innovative financial products and services — giving Globe a new avenue of growth in a completely new industry.

 Want to recreate its venture building success but don’t have your own venture builder like Globe did?